 - Abnormal overgrowth of the uterine lining.
 Also called endometrial hyperplasia, this condition may cause heavy menstrual periods, bleeding between periods and bleeding after menopause.
 Hyperplasia is not cancer, but can sometimes develop into cancer.

-- 📀 Obesity
+- Obesity

 - High blood pressure

-- Oiabetes
+- Diabetes

-- Seproductive and menstrual history, if a least one of the following apply:
+- Reproductive and menstrual history, if a least one of the following apply:

-- Never had children
+- · Never had children

-- First menstrual period before age 12
+- · First menstrual period before age 12

-- Menopause after age 55
+- · Menopause after age 55

 - History of taking estrogen alone (without progesterone) for menopausal hormone therapy

 - History of taking tamoxifen, a drug prescribed to treat or prevent breast cancer

 - History of radiation therapy to the pelvis

-- Searching the second state of the second state
+- Family history of uterine cancer, such as a mother, sister or daughter with the disease

 - Family or personal history of Lynch syndrome, a genetic condition that increases risk for multiple cancer types, including uterine and colorectal cancer